Shareholder Engagement Policy

 FI’s approach to shareholder engagement on behalf of FIE’s clients is described as follows:

 FI is an active investment manager on behalf of its and its affiliates’ clients that engages with companies as part of its fundamental analysis and to clarify or express concerns over potential environmental, social or governance (“ESG”) issues at the firm or industry level.

-- FI holds meetings with company management as necessary to discuss pertinent issues FI feels are critical to analysing the company or better understanding peers or relevant industry factors.
-Information uncovered during engagement as part of FI’s fundamental analysis can impact its investment decisions and stock determinations.
+FI holds meetings with company management as necessary to discuss issues FI feels are pertinent to analysing the company or better understanding peers or relevant industry factors.
+Relevant information uncovered during engagement is incorporated into FI’s fundamental analysis.
 Depending on the issue, FI may engage in additional meetings with company management, intervene in concert with other institutions on the issue or meet with appropriate members of a company’s board.
 FI commonly engages with company management on proxy voting issues, particularly when Institutional Shareholder Services, Inc. (“ISS”) is in disagreement with company management.
 To encourage a real-time, active engagement dialogue, FI prefers either a phone call or in-person meeting with the company.

 FI monitors FIE’s clients’ holdings on an ongoing basis, and engagements are considered whenever concerns arise related to a company’s business.
 Engagements may also be considered when FI’s third party ESG ratings provider significantly downgrades a company’s rating; a company’s activity results in it being assigned a red flag (severe controversy); FI decides against buying a security in an ESG portfolio for ESG-related reasons; a holding no longer complies with FI’s ESG screens; FI seeks to learn more about an upcoming proxy vote; or at the request of an FIE client.